Best Business Phone Systems for Small Businesses in 2025: OpenPhone vs Grasshopper vs JustCall vs Dialpad vs Ringo

 • Pro: $25/user/month (annual)

-Great all-around tool with AI features.
+Verdict: Great all-around tool with AI features.
 Just make sure you're clear on your contract terms if you're a seasonal business.
+When comparing OpenPhone vs Dialpad or Grasshopper vs Dialpad, consider your specific needs for unified communications.

 5. Ringo: Mobile-First, Built for Flexible Teams